clouducate/awsvpcb/README.md

 Instances-InstanceAMI(required): The AMI (AWS Machine Image) for this instance.
 If the AMI is private, then it must be shared with the student's AWS account

+Instances-InstanceSecGroup(required): The security group assigned to the instance.
+Must be a security group defined in the VPC.json file

 Instances-InstanceType(required): The type/size of the instance.
 While anything can be chosen here, please be aware that only type t2.micro is currently covered by the AWS "free tier", which allows for many more hours of usage without chewing up a lot of AWS credits.

 Instances-StartPreference(optional): Although this can be used for any purpose, it is only necessary for the server that executes the Havoc Circus service and should be set to "first" ("last" is also an available option, but will cause problems if used for the instance running the Havoc Circus service)